 The final day of operation for outdoor pools at Gloucester, Krambach, Nabiac, Tuncurry, Bulahdelah, Tea Gardens and Stroud is Sunday April 29 (including opening on Anzac Day), however due to the end of daylight saving they are now closing at 6pm daily.

-The Wingham Memorial Swimming Pool, and Manning Aquatic Leisure Centre’s outdoor pool both closed over the Easter long weekend, and will reopen on October 1.
+The Wingham Memorial Swimming Pool and Manning Aquatic Leisure Centre’s outdoor pool both closed over the Easter long weekend, reopening on October 1.

 For more information about recreational facilities throughout the Mid Coast region, visit www.midcoast.nsw.gov.au/recreation